Hashtag-AMIN/hashtag-Recon/README.md

     * Extract input file that result of other Modules with these property:
         * liveprobe: Extract liveProbe module result with HTTP Status code (20X, 30X, 4XX, 50X)
         * vhost: Extract vhostScan module result with HTTP Status code and Host header value
-        * crawl: Extract crawler module result with extentions(.php, .js, .jsp, .asp, .aspx) & urls contains with and without parameter
+        * crawl: Extract crawler module result with extentions(.php, .js, .jsp, .asp, .aspx, html, htm) & urls contains with and without parameter
         * fuzz: Extract fuzzer module result with HTTP Status code
         * ip: Extract IPs from file to input
         * diff: Extract diffrence between two file in -dns but not in -provider file(Check priority)